Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 Category:"""

-2. Quantization Matters More Than Model Size
+Quantization > Model Size

 A 7B model quantized to Q4_K_M runs 3x faster than the full FP16 version with maybe 2-3% quality loss on classification tasks.
 For extraction and summarization, the difference is negligible.
 Don’t run full-precision models for routine tasks.

-3. Cold Start Is Real
+Cold Start

 async def warmup_local_model(client: AsyncOpenAI) -> bool: